diem-ai/datascience-projects/customer_segement/readme.md

 ![](https://github.com/diem-ai/user-segment/blob/master/results/data_distribution.PNG)

+- Observation:
+    - From the scatter matrix, it can be observed that that the pair (Grocery, Detergents_Paper) seems to have the strongest correlation.
+The pair (Grocery, Milk)  and (Detegerns_Paper, Milk) salso seem to exhibit some degree of correlation.
+This scatter matrix also confirms my initial suspicions that Fresh, Frozen and Delicatessen product category donr not have significant correlations to any of the remaining features.
+    - Additionally, this scater matrix also show us that the data for these features is highly skewed and not normaly distributed.

 - Normalizing data:  In this project, I will use `Box-Cox` test implemented from `scipy.stats.boxcox`.
 The `Box Cox` transformation is used to stabilize the variance (eliminate heteroskedasticity) and also to (multi)normalize a distribution.
 We shall observe the transformed data again in scatter plot to see how well it is rescaled.

 ![](https://github.com/diem-ai/user-segment/blob/master/results/BoxCox.PNG)